KomodoPlatform/NotaryNodes/README.md

 Make sure to include all required information, and be contactable for any questions or clarifications.
 Failure to respond to requests for information in a timely manner may result in your application being rejected.

 For more information, read the [Notary Node Election Bible](https://github.com/KomodoPlatform/dPoW/blob/dev/doc/bible.md) or join the [Komodo Discord server](https://komodoplatform.com/discord).

+QR codes for voting addresses will be generated and added to the `qr_codes` folder by the Komodo platform team, but if you would like to include them in your PR, use `qrencode <VOTE_ADDRESS> -s 8 -t PNG -o <CANDIDATE>_<REGION>.png` to generate them in the required format.

+Fancy QR codes for your proposal can be included in your proposal folder e.g. [decker_AR](decker/RWLtG5n97g5dJFvn9zhxU7QBvTmJ2BqKyw.svg).